 NHMRC is Australia's peak body for supporting health and medical research; for developing health advice for the Australian community, health professionals and governments; and for providing advice on ethical behaviour in health care and in the conduct of health and medical research.
 NHMRC is responsible to the Commonwealth Minister for Health and has offices in Canberra and Melbourne.

-The legislative basis of the NHMRC is the National Health and Medical Research Council Act 1992 (the NHMRC Act).
-NHMRC's functions come from the statutory obligations conferred by the NHMRC Act, which provides for the NHMRC to pursue activities designed to:
+Governed by the National Health and Medical Research Council Act 1992 (NHMRC Act), NHMRC's functions are to pursue activities designed to:

 - raise the standard of individual and public health throughout Australia;

 - foster the development of consistent health standards between the various States and Territories;